Skip to content

 🔎

 As a rule of thumb, entity nodes are represented by graph-unique keys, and value nodes contain human-readable data.
-More information on how to represent data using entity and value types can be found in Things Not Strings in Rel in the Graph Normal Form guide.
+See Things Not Strings in Rel for more details on how to represent data using entity and value types.

 Entity Nodes